 The author with his roaster, Rosie.
 Credit: Mary Beth Stephens

 It may not be possible to remove every single defective bean from a batch, but there are some ways to greatly reduce the number of flawed ones that make it into the final cup.
-Dark lights are cheap and can make picking out bad beans faster and more accurate.
+UV lights are cheap and can make picking out bad beans faster and more accurate.
 So, why not try this useful quality control tool with your next batch?

 Enjoyed this?
 Check out A Roaster’s Guide to Creating Coffee Blends